spember/event-driven-arch-club/README.md

 $ minikube start
 ```

 ---

-## Current Situation: 02 - Making More Robust Consumers And Scaling Workloads

-Great news!
-Work is coming along in our Decoupling Journey.
-We know have both Chairfront and Chairhouse listening for Create and Update messages regarding Chair types which are asynchronously being written to Kafka topics by the Admin service.
-Yes, that means there is now an 'update' controller endpoint in Admin that one can use to manipulate an existing Chair.

-Additionally, our engineers have noticed that they created a good deal of repeatable code.
-They've extracted some of this into a new, shared library called `chair-messages-lib`. _Note_: new users will need to get in the habit of "publishing to maven local" (`./gradlew pTML`) to make use of it.
-This library is meant to force a common approach to communication (e.g. set headers in Kafka messages) AND contain common message classes.
-We're excited to see where this goes!

-### Scenario:

-Even though we've just entered into the world of Kafka Messages, Publishers, and Consumers... our team is getting nervous.
-Things seem fine for now with our two messages, but concerns are being raised.
-Is it true that Messages can be re-delivered?
-What is this 'Idempotent' word we've heard about?
-An engineer just asked me if they could change the name of a Message; is that a good idea?

-As an added concern, our warehouse just received a large shipment of instances of Chairs.
-This would normally be good news but 1) we forgot to add pricing details on each record and 2) our Chairfront app doesn't know about this inventory!
-This process would take a while if we did it in one big push, can we somehow make use of Messages here?
+## Current Situation 03 - Query Models & CQRS

+Alright, things are starting to hum along here at the Chair Company.
+We've got some messages firing on Kafka, and we can asynchronously recalculate pricing on our Inventory.
+Inventory, in this case is the individual, actual 'instances' of Chairs sitting in our warehouse with their own serial numbers, lifecycles, etc.

+Hmm...
+Inventory.
+Now that you mention it, we should probably start having Inventory reflected in Chairfront.
+Our customer's cannot buy anything, as Chairfront always reports 0 inventory for our Chairs.
+That's a problem.

 ### Task at hand:

-_Basic Challenge_: Let's make our Message Consumption more robust.
-We're very worried about processing messages more than once, and are concerned about potential Message versioning.

-1. Devise an approach for Chairhouse and Chairfront such that they would ignore / skip Messages for Chair types that they've already seen before.
-There exists base code to start down the path of using `version`, but other approaches are valid.
-1. Create a design for 'aliasing' Messages.
-Currently, the shared library is relying on the `className`  of the Message.
-This is straightforward, but also very brittle.
-What happens if someone renames a Message or moves it within packages?
-A better solution is to create one or more aliases for individual shared Message classes.
-There are multiple ways to accomplish this, including a hard-coded lookup table or declarative discovery on application startup (java annotations are good for this, can be discovered during a classpath scan).
-Note: this will almost certainly involve updating the shared library such that the other apps can make use of your aliasing.
-1. Bonus Points: explore expanding your Message Consumer classes such that they map the shared Message class into some internally understand class unique to the Service.

-_Advanced Challenge_: Uh Oh!
-We've discovered that we have over a hundred chairs in our inventory currently and they're all priced at $0.
-Why do we have individual prices set for each inventory item?
-Shhhhh just ignore that for now.
-Anyway, we'll need to go through the process of updating all of the prices for the Inventory items for a given Chair.
-We unfortunately cannot just use a single SQL update right now, we're forced to call into our (simulated) Pricing Service by utilizing the `event.club.warehouse.repositories.ExternalPricingRepository`, which will take a second or two to function.
-It also doesn't support batch so we have to go one at a time.

-While we work with that team to fix how pricing works, we unfortunately need to do the following:

-1. Create an entry point into ChairHouse which will 'kick off' the work.
-We need to discover all of the Inventory `Serials` for a given chair type (we can use `event.club.warehouse.services.InventoryManagementService#loadAllSerialsForChair`).
-1. Using these serials, publish messages - either singularly or in batches - to a Topic consumed just by ChairHouse.
-In effect, chairhouse is publishing to itself.
-1. Update the Consumer to read these Messages, load the Inventory items by their `serial` value, and update the price using the `event.club.warehouse.services.InventoryManagementService#recalculatePrice` method.
-This will persist the inventory as well.

-This effectively breaks up a long-running task (recalculating pricing) into small, stateless chunks which can picked up and worked on by any instance of ChairHouse. _Bonus Points_: scale up ChairHouse before running.

----

-## Current Situation 03 - Query Models & CQRS
+This week we're going to update Chairfront such that it is a customer-facing, downstream recipient of messages from _both_ Admin and Chairhouse.
+This will effectively make it a Query Model, whose state is derived from the actions which occur in our "Source of Truth" systems.

 _Basic Challenge_:
+* Update Chairhouse such that it can accept Commands to Receive new inventory or Ship existing inventory to customers, and then publish Messages about what's happening.
+* One may want to create a new Kafka Topic for inventory.

-* Commands go to 'ship' chairs, query Chairfront to see the current inventory state.
+* Update Chairfront to take not of these messages and adjust the inventory accordingly.

-* Query Model in Chairfront that listens for updates and
 * Chairfront, at this point, is just a big Query Model for data coming from Admin and Chairhouse.
 This will change next time!

 _Advanced Challenge_

-* Chairfront is listening for messages from Chairfront, but due to the nature of the Kafka journal, it may be that we re-read the journal and end up with messages more than once.
-There are few techinques to alleviate this; for example: Chairfront could track updates by inventory item for a short while, or it could routinely (say, every hour) check the current inventory state with Chairhouse.
+Chairfront is listening for messages from Chairfront, but due to the nature of the Kafka journal, it may be that we re-read the journal and end up with messages more than once.
+This is a problem, as the Inventory's `revision` is specific to the Inventory, not the Chair.
+Because Chairfront is treating inventory count as a static field on the Chair (and not tracking individual inventory objects like the warehouse), the Domain Driven Design term is that Inventory is a Value Object at best from Chairfront's perspective.
+This makes 'replays' tricky.

+* ___Investigate and Implement a solution to deal with this!___ There are few techniques to alleviate this; for example: Chairfront could track updates by inventory item for a short while, or it could routinely (say, every hour) check the current inventory state with Chairhouse.